MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/set-up-manage/troubleshoot.md

 #### [!INCLUDE[pn_moca_short](../../../includes/pn-moca-short.md)] users are repeatedly prompted for sign-in credentials and can’t sign in
  **Cause**: This can occur if certain directories under the [!INCLUDE[pn_microsoftcrm](../../../includes/pn-microsoftcrm.md)] website have Windows Authentication enabled.
 For [!INCLUDE[pn_moca_short](../../../includes/pn-moca-short.md)] to successfully connect to a new deployment of [!INCLUDE[pn_crm_2013_server](../../../includes/pn-crm-2013-server.md)] or [!INCLUDE[pn_crm_2015_server](../../../includes/pn-crm-2015-server.md)], you must run a **Repair** of [!INCLUDE[pn_crm_2013_server](../../../includes/pn-crm-2013-server.md)] or [!INCLUDE[pn_crm_2015_server](../../../includes/pn-crm-2015-server.md)], on the server running IIS where the Web Application Server role is installed after the Internet-Facing Deployment Wizard is successfully completed.
   <!--
- For repair instructions, see [Uninstall, change, or repair Microsoft Dynamics 365 Server](../Topic/Uninstall,%20change,%20or%20repair%20Microsoft%20Dynamics%20365%20Server.md).  -->
+ For repair instructions, see [Uninstall, change, or repair Microsoft Dynamics 365 for Customer Engagement Server](../Topic/Uninstall,%20change,%20or%20repair%20Microsoft%20Dynamics%20365%20Server.md).  -->

 > [!IMPORTANT]
 >  To resolve this issue by running **Repair**, the [!INCLUDE[pn_microsoftcrm](../../../includes/pn-microsoftcrm.md)] deployment must already be configured for claims-based authentication and IFD.